samarh/samarh.github.io/index.md

 Used machine learning to predict match outcomes, learn association rules between half-time and full-time results, and guess players' starting positions from a decade of English Premier League match statistics, betting odds, and in-game events. <br>
 [Data]

-### Vechicle License Plate Recognition
+### Automatic License Plate Recognition
-Built an image processing system that localizes license plates from natural images of cars under different lighting conditions and then recognizes the vehicles' registration numbers from them. <br>
+Built an image processing system that localizes license plates from natural images of a range of vechicles under different lighting conditions and then recognizes their registration numbers. <br>
 [Report][Code]

 ### Handwritten Digit Classifier